Home/Advice/Gas and LPG in Europe

 BelgiumACME

 Coverage is excellent.
-LPG is a mainstream car fuel here, so you will find pumps on motorways and in towns without having to look hard.
+LPG is a mainstream car fuel here, so you will find pumps on motorways and in towns without looking hard.

 Fittings vary depending on where you are in the country.
 Carry both Dish and ACME adapters and you will not be caught out.

 Fittings are mixed, so carry both.
 Galp and Repsol stations in larger towns are your best bet.
-Rural coverage is thin, so fill up before heading inland and do not assume a small village will have a pump.
+Rural coverage is thin, so fill up before heading inland.

 NorwayBayonet

 Same Bayonet fitting as the UK, but do not expect to find pumps easily.
-They often turn up on industrial estates rather than ordinary forecourts.
+They often turn up on industrial estates.
 Use myLPG.eu to locate your next fill before you need it.

 SwedenDish

-LPG is genuinely hard to find here.
-There are fewer than 60 public Autogas stations across the whole country.
-Cross the border with a full tank and plan every refill before you set off each day.
+LPG is genuinely hard to find here, fewer than 60 public Autogas stations across the whole country.
+Cross the border with a full tank and plan every refill before you set off.

 DenmarkDish